SPIN Scoring & Interpretation · Social Phobia Inventory

 Each item is rated on a 0–4 Likert scale (0 = not at all, 4 = extremely) reflecting distress over the past week.
 Scores are summed across all 17 items, yielding a total score of 0–68.
 Higher scores indicate greater social anxiety severity.
 The commonly used clinical cutoff is ≥19, which demonstrated sensitivity and specificity in the original validation

 The SPIN is widely used in both research and clinical settings to screen for social anxiety disorder (SAD), monitor treatment response, and differentiate social phobia from generalized anxiety disorder.
 It is one of the most frequently cited social anxiety measures in the literature and is in the public domain for clinical use.
+For clinician-rated severity across a broader range of feared situations, see the Liebowitz Social Anxiety Scale (LSAS).

 Three Symptom Domains